AVUIs/cantor-dust/README.md

 up/down   Alternatively, shift the focus with the cursor keys
 ```

-All operations below effect the focused generator:
+All operations below effect the focused generator.

+Additionally, for those marked with (A) or (S):

+(A): pressing the Alt key applies this operation to all the generators **except** the focused one.
+(S): Pressing the Shift key applies this operation to ALL generators.

 ```
 q/a       Increase/Decrease the value of the first pattern slice